 Janna Thomas finds much of her quilting inspiration in flowers and antique stitchery designs.
 Her specialty is borders, and she shares her ideas for transitioning a quilt from the center out to the border – or borders!
 She is a stickler for accuracy, and she shares basic tips on creating accurate blocks, as well as how to prepare and handle them during assembly, to keep them from losing their shape.
 She demonstrates how to make quick diamond-in-a-square and triangle-in-a-square blocks.
 Frustration with her cutting ruler prompted her husband Paul to design a new ruler for her, and they now have a quilting tool company.
 They share the sweet story of how they met, and why they named their company Courtship Quilts.

-Alex & Ricky share there knowledge with the audience on what type of marking tools that they prefer, while marking your quilts.
+Alex and Ricky share their knowledge with the audience on what type of marking tools they prefer to use while marking their quilts.

-Ricky demonstrates how you can load your water-soluble thread in the machine and in your bobbin, to do your quilting.
-So once you have your water-soluble thread ready to go in your machine, you can simply follow the lines of the water-soluble thread to do your quilting, when finished just wash your quilt and that will remove your water-soluble threads.
+Ricky demonstrates how you can load your water-soluble thread in the machine, and in your bobbin, to do your quilting.
+Once you have your water-soluble thread ready to go in your machine, you can simply follow the lines of the water-soluble thread to do your quilting.
+When finished, just wash your quilt and that will remove your water-soluble threads.

 From Chapter Two

-Janna (owner) of Bloc Loc explains how her business came in to play when her mother came to visit one Thanksgiving Day.
-Janna’s mother brought with her a ruler with duct tape on it and commented to Janna what she did but the ruler still rocks and slips.
-Paul (Janna’s) husband who was working at the time for Quanta Airlines and could fix any thing took the ruler to the garage, filed a groove in the bottom of it and the rest is history on how The Bloc Loc Company was started.
+Janna, the owner of Bloc_Loc, explains how her business came into play when her mother came to visit one Thanksgiving Day.
+Janna’s mother brought with her a ruler with duct tape on it and commented to Janna what she did but that the ruler still rocks and slips.
+Paul, Janna’s husband, who was working at the time for Quanta Airlines and could fix anything, took the ruler to the garage, filed a groove in the bottom of it and the rest is history on how the Bloc_Loc Company was started.

 From Chapter Three